fbpx

 The bankruptcy option to foreclosure:

 Bankruptcy is in a category of its own.
-There are case where you do a foreclosure and end up doing a short sale or deed-in-lieu of foreclosure.
-Then, there are times where you use a bankruptcy to strip off a second mortgage to lessen your mortgage amount or reduce the amount of consumer debt so you can now afford your mortgage.
-Bankruptcy is complicated and should not be automatically considered until you have exhausted your options or you know you will have to do a bankruptcy irregardless of a shorts, sale, loan modification or foreclosure.
+There are cases where you do a foreclosure and end up doing a short sale or deed-in-lieu of foreclosure.
+Then, there are times when you use bankruptcy to strip off a second mortgage to lessen your mortgage amount or reduce the amount of consumer debt so you can now afford your mortgage.
+Bankruptcy is complicated and should not be automatically considered until you have exhausted your options or know you will have to do bankruptcy regardless of a short sale, loan modification, or foreclosure.

-The options to foreclosure provide you with a way to avoid foreclosure and the far reaching effects of foreclosure.
-While the options may not be totally painless they are better than having a foreclosure on your record.
+The options for foreclosure provide you with a way to avoid foreclosure and the far-reaching effects of foreclosure.
+While the options may not be totally painless, they are better than having a foreclosure on your record.
 Any good short sale agent will have the experience to talk about your options with you and provide you with resources to pursue any of the options to foreclosure.

 ______________________________________________________________________________________________